UC-JARRD/group-project/src/iFireTrackerModel/README.md

 ## Future Improvements

-Here are some potential areas for future improvements:
+Future improvements could include:

 - Implement error handling, logging and data validation for input files.
-- Enhance the map visualization with additional features, such as interactive legends and filtering options.
+- Improve the map visualisation by improving UI and UX.
+- Improve map loading and generation speed.
 - Widen the area of map to all of Canterbury or New Zealand as a whole.
 - Implement automated testing for the different modules.
 - Explore parallelization or optimization techniques to improve performance for larger datasets.